-Alibaba hires more banks on up to $15 billion listing - sources
+Alibaba hires more banks on up to $15 billion listing: sources

 The deal is being led by China International Capital Corporation (CICC) and Credit Suisse, with the company due to face a Hong Kong Stock Exchange listing committee hearing this coming Thursday, Nov.
 14.

 Alibaba, JP Morgan and Morgan Stanley representatives declined to comment on the appointments.
-A Citigroup spokesman did not immediately respond to Reuters.
+A Citigroup spokesman also declined to comment.

 Reuters revealed on Friday that the Alibaba listing process will begin the week of Nov.
 25.

-Reporting by Scott Murdoch; Editing by Tom Hogue
+Reporting by Scott Murdoch; Editing by Tom Hogue and Christian Schmollinger